Avaiga/taipy-doc/docs/manuals/userman/data-integration/index.md

         ```

         The previous code snippet shows how to configure a data node, instantiate it,
-        retrieve it, write some data, and read it back.
+        retrieve it, write some data, and read it back.<br>
+        Here is the complete python code corresponding to the example:
+        <a href="./code-example/index/complete-data-integration-example.py" download>`data-integration-example.py`</a>

     === "Data integration with user interface"